 writer: Online Reporters

-Majority agree with three demands raised by Free People group, believing they are in line with democratic principles, says Suan Dusit Poll.
+A majority of people agree with the three demands raised by the Free People group, believing they are in line with democratic principles, but some believe that the demonstrators must not infringe on the monarchy, according to the result of an opinion survey by the Suan Dusit Rajabhat University, or Suan Dusit Poll.

 The poll was conducted online on Aug 16-21 on 197,029 people across the country.